How To Control Aphids Organically

 Identification & Appearance:

 Aphids are slow moving and come in shades of green, red, brown, black and yellow.
-Their oblong, sometimes pear-shaped bodies have two small tubes called cornicles projecting from their rear.
-No other insect has these.
-Cornicles allow aphids to get rid of excess sugar in the form of honeydew.
+Their oblong bodies have two small tubes, called cornicles, projecting from their rear that are unique to them.
+These allow aphids to get rid of excess sugar in the form of honeydew.
+They have needlelike mouthparts which they use to suck juices out of plants.
 Aphids do not chew.
-They have needlelike mouthparts which they use to suck juices out of plants.
 If you notice chewing damage on a plant, look to identify a different culprit.

 One of the most common annoyances caused by aphids is their excessive waste production, called "honeydew".
-This sticky substance drips onto plant leaves and stems and can harbor fungal diseases like Black Sooty Mold and Powdery Mildew causing unwanted stress for the plants.
-These fungi generally won't severely damage plants, but can leave them with unsightly patches and limit growth potential.
+This sticky substance drips onto plant leaves and stems and can harbor fungal diseases like Powdery Mildew and Black Sooty Mold.
+These can leave plants with unsightly patches and limit growth potential.
 Once the aphids are eliminated, the foliar fungal diseases often dry up and die.

 5-Step Aphid Control: